-Inspired by Bion's method of the 'group without a leader' Lacan created the 'work group', which he named, cartel.
+Inspired by Bion's method of the 'group without a leader', Lacan created the 'work group' that he named, cartel.
 The cartel first appears in 1964 in the 'Founding Act' of the École Freudienne de Paris (EFP) and is suggested as an original mode of working for psychoanalysts and those who want to study psychoanalysis.
-During that time, the question for Lacan was how to get everyone to work without a master or hierarchy and as such the cartel is conceived of as a small work group whereby everybody works together and at the same level around a project centred on 'psychoanalysis'.
-The "dismantling of the massiveness of the leader" is one of the cartel's principles achieved through the installation of the 'plus-One', a function occupied by an individual, who rotates thus preventing an identification of the individual with the function.
+During that time, the question for Lacan was how to get everyone to work without a master or hierarchy and as such the cartel is conceived of as a small work group in which everybody works together and at the same level around a project centred on 'psychoanalysis'.
+The "dismantling of the massiveness of the leader" is one of the principles of the cartel and this is achieved through the installation of the 'plus-One', a function occupied by an individual for the duration of the cartel, in a role which rotates thus preventing an individual from identifying or being identified with that function.

-The plus-One is chosen by the cartelisands and is "responsible for the selection, the discussion and the outcome to be accorded to the work of each".
+The plus-One is chosen by the cartelisands and is "responsible for the selection, the discussion and the outcome to be accorded to the work of each" (Lacan, "Founding Act").
 His or her work is to intervene at different levels to facilitate a useful group dynamic.
 This can be done either through interpretation or theoretical intervention.
-We could say that the plus-One feminises the cartel by allowing the transition from the masculine logic of the all (i.e. the leader, "at least one") to the feminine logic of the not-all, which de-completes the collective by adding himself or herself to the group as plus-One and supports the principle of "sustained elaboration".
+We could say that the plus-One feminises the cartel by allowing the transition from the masculine logic of the all (i.e. the leader, "at least one") to the feminine logic of the not-all, de-completing the collective by adding him- or herself to the group as plus-One while supporting the principle of "sustained elaboration".

-In its relationship to the school, the cartel is one of its "organs"… "something that makes it lively, or… moribund if the organ is sick".
-The work conducted in the cartel is in the form of an elaboration that is sustained by each and which is submitted to the attention and criticism of peers in a small group.
+In its relationship to the school, the cartel is defined as being one of its "organs"… "something that makes it lively, or… moribund if the organ is sick".
+The work conducted in the cartel takes the form of an elaboration sustained by each member, which is submitted to the attention and criticism of peers in a small group.
 It is work that can lead to a production and to transmission, as the plus-One supports the outcome of the work.

 The cartel has several organising principles